Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 As Derek reflected afterwards, “Your book can have many wonderful, well-intentioned selling points, but the cover is the first and sometimes only thing people will actually see.
 They will make up their minds instantly (even if they didn’t mean to), so our advice is to make your cover a priority as early as possible in your self-publishing journey.”

-We hope this post and our free template will help you map out your children's book page-by-page before you add illustrations, and help you get closer to the dream of self-publishing your picture book.
+We hope this post and our free template will help you map out your children's book page-by-page before you add illustrations, and help you get closer to your dream of self-publishing your picture book.

 In the next post of our guide, we look more in detail at how to find an illustrator to bring your book to life.